gunnarahlberg/elm-faq/index.md

 [^multipleModules]: Use of multiple main modules in one application is discussed [here](https://groups.google.com/d/msg/elm-discuss/eEJgNnl99ps/keWXnn1KCwAJ).

+### Does the main module file have to be named "Main.elm"?

+No, that is just a convention.
+Any module containing a `main` function of type `Program Never` can be an entry point to an Elm program.

+For example, if both Foo.elm and Bar.elm contain an appropriate `main` function, compiling via "elm-make Foo.elm Bar.elm \-\-output elm.js" creates an elm.js file such that both `Elm.Foo.embed(someElement)` and `Elm.Bar.embed(someOtherElement)` can be used from the same HTML file.

 ### Why doesn't the Elm compiler find the Native code in a module that I cloned from github?